Title

 The Revised Guidelines on Mass Drug Administration and Management of Adverse Events Following Deworming and Serious Adverse Events provides guidelines for the administration of deworming drugs and the management of adverse events in the Philippines, aiming to control soil-transmitted helminthiasis and improve the health of children and special populations.

-Eligible populations include preschool children (1-5 years old), school children (6-12 years old), women of childbearing age including pregnant women in the 2nd and 3rd trimesters and lactating women, and high-risk adults such as food handlers, farmers, miners, soldiers, and Indigenous peoples.
+Persons 1 year old and above, regardless of whether they currently have worms or when they were last dewormed, including children (preschool and school age), women of childbearing age including pregnant women in the 2nd and 3rd trimesters, lactating women, and high-risk adults such as food handlers/operators, farmers, miners, soldiers, and Indigenous peoples.

-The municipal AEFD team includes the Municipal Health Officer, Municipal Epidemiology Surveillance Officer (if available), STH Coordinator, and DOH representative.
+Municipal Health Officer; Municipal Epidemiology Surveillance Office (if available); STH Coordinator; and a DOH representative.

-The Integrated Helminth Control Program shall sub-allocate PhP 50,000 annually to each Centers for Health Development (CHD) to help defray expenses related to AEFD during deworming.
-If no AEFD incident occurs, funds may be used for other STH activities.
+The Integrated Helminth Control Program shall sub-allot Php 50,000 annually to each CHD to help defray expenses related to occurrence of AEFD during deworming; if no incident occurs, funds may be used for other STH activities.

 Analyze Cases Smarter, Faster